 Making a new life abroad is easier than ever – but it depends on what you’re looking for.
 Whether you want to find a job in your dream country, or if you’re going to run a location-independent business, Expatica takes a look at the easiest countries to immigrate to.

 Fed up with work, life, and the rain?
+Perhaps you’ve got a case of the Brexit blues?
 Or maybe you just want a change of pace.
 Breaking free of the grind and starting anew has never been so easy.
 With a little cash, a smidgen of confidence, and a truckload of patience, you could soon embark on a grand adventure in an entirely different environment, working from anywhere so long as you have a roof over your head.
-So, what are the easiest countries to immigrate to without shelling out a wad of cash for a golden visa – and where you can live cheaply and comfortably?
+So, what are the easiest countries to immigrate to without shelling out a wad of cash for a golden visa or moving to an offshore tax haven – and where you can live cheaply and comfortably?

 Pour yourself a cup of coffee and sit back while Expatica lays out the options for your next big move.
 First up, a few assumptions.
-We’ve levelled the playing field by looking at a wide variety of nationalities.
+We’ve leveled the playing field by looking at a wide variety of nationalities.
 Secondly, we’ve assumed that you aren’t looking for citizenship, but merely a place to move to for a couple of years to try out the expat life.
+Lastly, this isn’t a list of the cheapest countries to move to; it takes into account the needs of the transient expat.

 The land-locked, sub-tropical heart of South America frequently pops up on lists for retirees looking to stretch their pensions.
 Expats moving to Paraguay are attracted by the stable economy, low taxes, and low cost of living.
 However, like many other developing countries, life here has its downsides, including corruption.